ibm-cloud-docs/Registry/nl/de/registry_security_enforce.md

 *  Wenn Ihr Image mit einer Richtlinie übereinstimmt, aber nicht die Vulnerability Advisor-Anforderungen dieser Richtlinie erfüllt.

    ```
    admission webhook "va.hooks.securityenforcement.admission.cloud.ibm.com" denied the request: The Vulnerability Advisor image scan assessment found issues with the container image that are not exempted.
-Refer to your image vulnerability report for more details by using the command `bx cr va`.
+Refer to your image vulnerability report
+   for more details by using the command `ibmcloud cr va`.
    ```
    {: screen}